reekamaharaj/bamazon/README.md

 ## Role in App Development

-- App will take in orders from customers
-- App will deplete stock from the store inventory
-- App will track product sales across departments
-- App will provide summary of the highest-grossing departments

 - save and require MySQL and Inquirer npm packages in homework file
 - Screenshots, gif, video in README showing the app working